-There is so much to think about and plan for an Alaskan cruise.
-Here are some things I learned along the way as well as some things I’d do differently.
+There is so much to think about and plan for when it comes to an Alaskan cruise.
+Here are some things I learned along the way as well as some things I’d do differently:

 More from our land trip:

-2 Next you have to decide on the port.
+2. Next, you have to decide on the port.
 We found the Seattle round trip airfare to be cheaper, but the cruises more expensive.
-In the end we chose the Vancouver, Canada to Seward, Alaska cruise because we found there would be more port stops and less days at see.
+In the end, we chose the Vancouver, Canada to Seward, Alaska cruise because we found there would be more port stops and less days at sea.
 Welcome aboard in Vancouver I wanted to see as much of Alaska as possible.

 5. Which excursions to go to?
-One of the thing I loved about the Alaskan cruise is that there is so much to see and do when you debark even if you don’t book any excursions.
+One of the things I loved about the Alaskan cruise is that there is so much to see and do when you debark, even if you don’t book any excursions.
 We want to go again and take the kids!
-We purchased four excursions and we enjoyed every one of them.
+We purchased four excursions, and we enjoyed every one of them.

 It was an amazing trip, and I say over and over that it’s one I want to do again.
 Below are a few more links from our experiences traveling and touring Alaska.